franneck94/GW2_RotaHelper/README.md

 - Poorly working builds are marked with an <span style="color: #ffa200ff">orange</span> 🗙
 - Very bad working builds are marked with a <span style="color: #e82204ff">red</span> 🗙
 - Not yet tested builds are marked with a <span style="color: #43403fff">gray</span>  ❔

-NOTE: Some builds have duo logs uploaded (like Condition Daredevil Dagger) - there my web parser script downloaded the wrong log.

-Classes that are not properly optimized for:

-- Thief
-- Guardian

 #### Converting your own logs